1. 3DS Blog

 header

 How many smartphones do you have collecting dust at the back of a drawer at home?
-It’s something most of us are guilty of, but have you considered the impact this has on our planet?
+It’s something most of us are guilty of, but you may not have realized the impact these defunct devices have on our planet. ?

-By keeping or chucking away rather than recycling old phones, precious minerals such as copper and cobalt aren’t being reused.
+By keeping or chucking away rather than recycling old phones, precious minerals such as gold, copper and cobalt aren’t being reused.
 When you consider that 5.3 billion smartphones have become defunct in the last year, this is a big problem.
 Indeed, by 2030, electronic waste is expected to grow to 74 million metric tons a year.
+By 2030, an expected 82 billion kg of e-waste is expected to be generated.
+And according to the World Health Organization, electronic and electrical waste (e-waste) is the fastest-growing domestic waste stream in the world.
 Policy makers hope to reverse this trend by encouraging the proper recycling of e-waste – and all other waste as well – by moving to a circular economy.
+Because it’s not just e-waste that is rapidly increasing.

 What is circularity?

-At its core, the circularity is about stopping waste from ever being produced and switching to renewable energy and materials.
-This production model is based on three key principles, as outlined by the Ellen Macarthur Foundation: eliminate waste, circulate materials and regenerate nature.
+Circularity is the process of reimagining production to eliminate waste and pollution while promoting renewable energy and materials.
+Circularity describes more than just recycling, although the two ideas are connected.
+This production model is based on three key principles, as outlined by the Ellen Macarthur Foundation:

 << DISCOVER CIRCULARITY IN ACTION >>

-By encouraging companies to rethink how their products are made, consumed and recycled with circularity in mind, the hope is we can reverse climate change and prevent the further loss of biodiversity.
-That’s because, when we extend and renew the lifecycle of materials, they maintain their value for longer and avoid becoming waste.
+By encouraging companies to rethink how their products are made, consumed and recycled with circularity in mind, we can extend and renew the lifecycle of materials and seek to reverse climate change while preventing the further loss of biodiversity.

 A circular economy offers an alternative to the linear take-make-dispose model most businesses depend on today.
+It’s a familiar process: a manufacturer takes resources to make a product, and the consumer disposes of the product after they’ve used it.
 Originally developed to produce goods on a mass scale, the linear economy relies on the use of finite resources and results in all products being discarded once they reach the end of their lifespan.
-This includes single use plastics, electrical goods, vehicles, household products, glass, metals and fibers.
-The majority of this waste is nonbiodegradable and inorganic – and it’s growing, fast.
+This includes single-use plastics, electrical goods, vehicles, household products, glass, metals and fibers.
+The majority of this waste is nonbiodegradable and inorganic – and it’s growing fast.

-The shift to circularity addresses this problem at the source.
-It requires us to develop recyclable and biodegradable products and packaging, and to use sustainable methods and renewable energy for manufacturing and transport.
+The shift to circularity addresses this problem at the source, replacing concern and waste with creativity and prosperity.
+When we commit to responsibly manage our resources and our impact on the environment, we’re inspired to develop recyclable and biodegradable products and packaging and use sustainable methods and renewable energy for manufacturing and transport.

 • Build sustainable infrastructure: In Dassault Systèmes’ “Building Tomorrow” project, experts reimagined the Eiffel Tower for the modern world, using virtual twin technology, circular development principles and eco-design concepts.

-What are the benefits of a circular economy?
+What are the benefits of the circular economy?

-• Protecting the environment: A circular economy protects our environment from further damage caused by excess waste, which contributes directly to global warming and climate change.
+• Protecting the environment from waste impacts: A circular economy protects our environment from further damage caused by excess waste, which contributes directly to global warming and climate change.

 • Reducing dependence on raw materials: By recycling and repurposing existing materials already in circulation, businesses can reduce the amount of raw materials they extract from the earth.